ansible/awx/docs/auth/session.md

 The duration of the cookie is configurable by Tower Configuration setting `SESSION_COOKIE_AGE` under category `authentication`.
 It is an integer denoting the number of seconds the session cookie should live.
+The default session cookie age is 2 weeks.

-After a valid session is acquired, a client should provide session as a cookie for subsequent requests in order to be authenticated. like
+After a valid session is acquired, a client should provide the session_id as a cookie for subsequent requests in order to be authenticated.
+For example:
 ```
 Cookie: sessionid=lwan8l5ynhrqvps280rg5upp7n3yp6ds; ...
 ```